maximelhoustau/Execution_Platforms/PR2/README.md

 |   16    | 99,6     |
 |   32    | 99,6     |

-We notice that there are no changes between bloc sizes 16 and 32 while the size of input is 32 (so there should be only one compulsory miss with bloc size 32).
-It is because the data is not aligned on a 32 bytes address (`0x11210`).

-In both cases we need 2 blocs of data :
-* 16 bytes : `0x11210 + 0x11220`
-* 32 bytes : `0x11200 + 0x11220`

 > Have a look at the C code of the program.
 How is data accessed by the program?